Raphafrei/Raphafrei/README.md

 - 👋 Hi, I’m @Raphafrei;

-- 👀 I’m interested in games development;
+- 👀 I'm currently working as Intern on Adient PLC.
+My current area is IT Help Desk.

 - 🌱 I’m currently studying Computer Science on Brazil;